KempDewulf/envirosense-app/README.md

 EnviroSense is a Flutter application designed to manage and monitor home devices, providing real-time environmental insights and control.

+## Key Features

+- **Device Scanning and Configuration**: Manage device settings through the DeviceControlsTab.
+- **Room-based Device Assignment**: Assign devices to rooms using the AddDeviceScreen.
+- **Caching and Clearing Options**: Manage cache and stored data with database_service and ClearCacheOptionsSheet.
+- **Authentication**: Implemented using FirebaseAuth for secure sign-in and registration.
+- **Real-time Notifications**: Receive instant notifications for device activities and alerts.

 ## Project Structure

 - **lib/**: Contains the main Dart code, widgets, controllers, and UI layouts.